Plays of L. Frank Baum: The Maid of Athens: A College Fantasy or Spartacus (1903)

 The Maid of Athens is a comedy about a college student at "Illiana University" named Spartacus Smith who is informed that an heiress named —ora Jones from a town called Athens that he is advised to marry.
 At Illiana University, there happens to be a Dora Jones from Athens, Ohio, a Flora Jones from Athens, Georgia, and a Norah Jones from Athens, Texas, and Spartacus does not know which is the heiress he is to marry.
-Of these, he favors Dora, and after smoking excessive cigarettes, Spartacus dreams that he is in ancient Athens, Greece, where Dora is "Pulchra, the Maid of Athens," and he meets the ancient Spartacus working as a janitor at the High Temple, where he gives Spartacus Smith golden pills that will enable him to overcome all obstacles.
+Of these, he favours Dora, and after smoking excessive cigarettes, Spartacus dreams that he is in ancient Athens, Greece, where Dora is "Pulchra, the Maid of Athens," and he meets the ancient Spartacus working as a janitor at the High Temple, where he gives Spartacus Smith golden pills that will enable him to overcome all obstacles.
 Willie Sedgwick has become interested in Flora Jones and Napoleon Buck in Norah Jones, each hoping that his choice is the heiress.
 Spartacus is not aware of this until just before the big football game.
 Dora has promised to marry him if he helps the football team beat Homecoming rival Massajersey, so Spartacus uses the pills given to him by the historical Spartacus.
 Baum and Hough stated their intention to put an actual football game on stage "'for blood'" using real football players playing their best.
 In the end (no matter which side actually wins the game), Spartacus receives another letter from home identifying the heiress as Cora Jones, who is actually at Wellesley College, thus causing all to accept their chosen partners.
 The intended composer for this work is unknown.